juniorsundarCasual/TGT/vault/volume-5.chapter-363.md

 "I told you, there's still some work left for us to do," Jean responded with an amused smile.

 "But you said that we were returning home!
-I need to get back before Shuri gets stronger, and I can't defeat her any more," Kili argued.
+I need to get back before Dora gets stronger, and I can't defeat her any more," Kili argued.

 Jean waved her hand dismissively and reminded, "I don't think you should be using your powers before we know what exactly is happening to you.
 Learning through experimentation is all well and good as long as it isn't your body that you are messing around with."